node-red/node-red/README.md

 ## Authors

-Node-RED is a project of the [JS Foundation](http://js.foundation).
+Node-RED is a project of the [OpenJS Foundation](http://js.foundation).

 It was created by [IBM Emerging Technology](https://www.ibm.com/blogs/emerging-technology/).